quater/djangocms-cascade-vagrant/README.md

 **Connect**

-Open browser on your Vagrant host by using the URL:
+Open browser on your Vagrant host and access the URL:
 `http://localhost:8000/`

 > Login with user **admin** and the password which you have set during *vagrant up*.